INCORPORATION PACKAGE (California S and C-corporations): $1000 total

 - A 30-minute consultation approximately one year after formation to assess the progress of your corporation.

 - DOES NOT include IRS S-corp. election filing, EIN filing, Ca. FTB minimum tax filing, or local FBN or business license filings.
+If these additional services are needed, contact the firm for an estimate.

 - All work, including consultations and drafting of documents, is performed by the firm's business formation lawyer.